Dynamical quantum phase transitions from random matrix theory: Dynamical quantum phase transition and finite system size

 Both eigenvalue densities have local maxima at $z= \pm 1$, and attain the same extremal value $\sqrt{1+4\tau^2}$.
 The other local maxima over $\C$ do not satisfy the initial condition, namely do not belong to the undeformed contour in the limit $\tau \to 0$.
 We then have

 for both PBC and ABC.
-Requiring that this phase transition takes place at $\tau_{\star} > \tau_{\text{cr}}$, not to invalidate the derivation of the DQPT discussed above, we are led to the condition $\ell > \ell_{\star} $ where
+Requiring that this finite density-induced phase transition at $\tau_{\star}$ takes place at a late time $\tau_{\star} > \tau_{\text{cr}}$, not to invalidate the derivation of the DQPT discussed above, we are led to the condition $\ell > \ell_{\star} $ where